MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Shipment item

-A *shipment item* entity captures details about the part of an order that is contained in a single shipment.
+A *ShipmentItem* entity captures details about the part of an order that is contained in a single shipment.

 | Attribute            | Description | Type | Required |
 |----------------------|-------------|------|----------|